-10.7.12.1 The Straight Probe Command
+The Straight Probe Command

-Program G31 $X\sim Y\sim Z\sim A\sim B\sim C\sim$ to perform a straight probe operation.
+Program G31 $X^{\sim} Y^{\sim} Z^{\sim} A^{\sim} B^{\sim} C^{\sim}$ to perform a straight probe operation.
 The rotational axis words are allowed, but it is better to omit them.
 If rotational axis words are used, the numbers must be the same as the current position numbers so that the rotational axes do not move.
 The linear axis words are optional, except that at least one of them must be used.
 The tool in the spindle must be a probe.

-- ♦ the current point is less than 0.254 millimetre or 0.01 inch from the programmed point. - G31 is used in inverse time feed rate mode, - ♦ any rotational axis is commanded to move, - no X, Y, or Z-axis word is used.
+- The current point is less than 0.254 mm or 0.01 inches from the programmed point

+- G31 is used in inverse time feed rate mode

+- Any rotational axis is commanded to move

+- No X, Y, or Z-axis word is used

 In response to this command, the machine moves the controlled point (which should be at the end of the probe tip) in a straight line at the current feed rate toward the programmed point.
-If the probe trips, the probe is retracted slightly from the trip point at the end of command execution.
-If the probe does not trip even after overshooting the programmed point slightly, an error is signalled.
+If the probe trips, it is retracted slightly from the trip point at the end of command execution.
+If the probe does not trip even after overshooting the programmed point slightly, an error is signaled.